-- 3.2.16.
+- 3.2.18.
 The assessment takes into account where individuals need aids and appliances to complete activities.
-In this context: - Aids are devices that help a performance of a function, for example, walking sticks or spectacles. - Appliances are devices that provide or replace a missing function, for example artificial limbs, collecting devices (stomas) and wheelchairs. - 3.2.17.
-The assessment will take into account aids and appliances that individuals normally use and low cost, commonly available ones which someone with their impairment might reasonably be expected to use, even if they are not normally used. - 3.2.18.
+In this context: - Aids are devices that help a performance of a function, for example, walking sticks or spectacles. - Appliances are devices that provide or replace a missing function, for example artificial limbs, collecting devices (stomas) and wheelchairs. - 3.2.19.
+The assessment will take into account aids and appliances that individuals normally use and low cost, commonly available ones

+- which someone with their impairment might reasonably be expected to use, even if they are not normally used. - 3.2.20.
 This may include mainstream items used by people without an impairment, where because of their impairment the claimant is completely reliant on them to complete the activity.
-For example, this would include an electric can-opener where the claimant could not open a can without one, not simply where they prefer to use one. - 3.2.19.
-Activity 11 refers specifically to "orientation aids", which are defined as specialist aids designed to assist disabled people in following a route. - 3.2.20.
-Claimants who use or could reasonably be expected to use aids to carry out an activity will generally receive a higher scoring descriptor than those who can carry out the activity unaided. - 3.2.21.
-When considering whether it is reasonable to expect a claimant to use an aid or appliance that they do not usually use, the HP should consider whether: - The claimant possesses the aid or appliance. - The aid or appliance is widely available. - The aid or appliance is available at no or low cost. - It is medically reasonable for them to use an aid or appliance.

-- The claimant was given specific medical advice about managing their condition, and it is reasonable for them to continue following that advice. - The claimant would be advised to use an aid or appliance if they sought advice from a professional such as a GP or occupational therapist. - The claimant is able to use and store the aid or appliance. - The claimant is unable to use an aid or appliance due to their physical or mental health condition for example, they are unable to use a walking stick or manual wheelchair due to a cardiac, respiratory, upper body or mental health condition.
+For example, this would include an electric can-opener where the claimant could not open a can without one, not simply where they prefer to use one. - 3.2.21.
+Activity 11 refers specifically to "orientation aids", which are defined as specialist aids designed to assist disabled people in following a route, for example long canes. - 3.2.22.
+Claimants who use or could reasonably be expected to use aids to carry out an activity will generally receive a higher scoring descriptor than those who can carry out the activity unaided. - 3.2.23.
+When considering whether it is reasonable to expect a claimant to use an aid or appliance that they do not usually use, the HP should consider whether: - The claimant possesses the aid or appliance. - The aid or appliance is widely available. - The aid or appliance is available at no or low cost. - It is medically reasonable for them to use an aid or appliance. - The claimant was given specific medical advice about managing their condition, and it is reasonable for them to continue following that advice. - The claimant would be advised to use an aid or appliance if they sought advice from a professional such as a GP or occupational therapist. - The claimant is able to use and store the aid or appliance. - The claimant is unable to use an aid or appliance due to their physical or mental health condition - for example, they are unable to use a walking stick or manual wheelchair due to a cardiac, respiratory, upper body or mental health condition. - 3.2.24.
+If an aid is recorded to justify the choice of a descriptor, the aid must be used as a result of the claimant's health condition or impairment, not simply by choice.